agrski/agrski.github.io/docs/_drafts/scv2-operator.md

 * k8s is one of the most dominant container orch systems
 * Thus do want to support it without users having to jump through hoops
+* Nice to have operator as it manages k8s CRDs for a Kube-native experience
 * Many components have some awareness of k8s in the form of watching secrets
   * Don't want to go into this _too_ much
   * Watching can be faster than waiting for secret updates to propagate through the filesystem, supposedly